 In 2014, Scarlett Johansson was included in Maxim's Hot 100 list.

-In 2014, Scarlett Johansson won the Saturn Award for Best Supporting Actress for her voice performance in the movie 'Her'.
+In 2014, Scarlett Johansson won the Saturn Award for Best Supporting Actress for her performance in the film 'Her'.

-In February 2015, Scarlett Johansson formed a band called the Singles with Este Haim, Holly Miranda, Kendra Morris, and Julia Haltigan.
+In February 2015, Scarlett Johansson formed a band called the Singles with Este Haim from HAIM, Holly Miranda, Kendra Morris, and Julia Haltigan.
 The group's first single was called "Candy".

 In 2016, Scarlett Johansson performed "Trust in Me" for The Jungle Book soundtrack and "Set It All Free" and "I Don't Wanna" for Sing: Original Motion Picture Soundtrack.

-In March 2017, Scarlett Johansson filed for divorce from Romain Dauriac, citing their marriage as "irretrievably broken."
+In March 2017, Scarlett Johansson filed for divorce from Romain Dauriac, citing irreconcilable differences.

 In September 2017, Scarlett Johansson's divorce from Romain Dauriac was finalized.

-In 2017, Scarlett Johansson spoke at the Women's March on Washington, addressing Donald Trump's presidency and stating her support if he worked for women's rights.
+In 2017, Scarlett Johansson spoke at the Women's March on Washington, addressing Donald Trump's presidency and stating her support if he works for women's rights.

 On a 2017 episode of PBS's 'Finding Your Roots', Scarlett Johansson discovered that her maternal great-grandfather's brother and extended family died during the Holocaust in the Warsaw Ghetto.

-In January 2018, Scarlett Johansson participated in the Women's March in Los Angeles, speaking about abuses of power and sharing her own experience.
-She also collaborated with 300 women in Hollywood to establish the Time's Up initiative to protect women from harassment and discrimination.
+In January 2018, Scarlett Johansson took part in the Women's March in Los Angeles and collaborated with 300 women in Hollywood to set up the Time's Up initiative.

-In 2018, Scarlett Johansson appeared on Forbes' Celebrity 100 list.
+In 2018, Scarlett Johansson appeared on Forbes' Celebrity 100 list and highest-paid actresses list with earnings of $40.5 million.

 In 2018, Scarlett Johansson collaborated with Pete Yorn again for an EP titled Apart, released June 1.

-In 2018, Scarlett Johansson was recognized as the world's highest-paid actress.
+In 2018, Scarlett Johansson was recognized as the world's highest-paid actress and was featured on the Forbes Celebrity 100 list.

 In 2019, Scarlett Johansson received two simultaneous Academy Award nominations for her roles in 'Marriage Story' and 'Jojo Rabbit'.

-In 2019, Scarlett Johansson reprised her role as Black Widow in Avengers: Endgame.
-She also starred in Marriage Story and took a supporting role in Jojo Rabbit, receiving two Academy Award nominations for her performances.
+In 2019, Scarlett Johansson reprised her role as Black Widow in Avengers: Endgame, starred in Marriage Story, and played a supporting role in Jojo Rabbit.
+Her performances in Marriage Story and Jojo Rabbit led to her receiving her first two Academy Award nominations for Best Actress and Best Supporting Actress, respectively.

-In July 2021, Scarlett Johansson sued Disney for the simultaneous release of Black Widow on Disney+, claiming it breached a contract clause for exclusive theatrical release, denying her additional box-office bonuses.
-The dispute was later resolved in September.
+In July 2021, Scarlett Johansson sued Disney, claiming the simultaneous release of Black Widow on Disney+ breached a contract clause for exclusive theatrical release.
+In September, the dispute was resolved with undisclosed terms, with reports indicating that Johansson received over $40 million and would continue working with Disney.

 In August 2021, Scarlett Johansson gave birth to her son with Colin Jost.